SCAIL: Towards Studio-Grade Character Animation via In-Context Learning of 3D-Consistent Pose Representations: Introduction

 \section{Introduction}

 High-fidelity character animation has tremendous potential for film production.
 Conventional filmmaking pipelines rely on a complicated workflow—involving motion capture, rigging, rendering—that demands expensive hardware and significant expert labor.
-Recently, the emergence of video generation models~\cite{VDM, SVD, cogvideox, Wan} introduces a new paradigm: given a reference image and a driving video, such models can directly synthesize a photorealistic animation that follows the target motion in driving video, dramatically lowering the production barrier for high-quality character animation.
-Similar to real-world production pipelines, current methods~\cite{MagicAnimate, AnimateAnyone, champ, MimicMotion, Stableanimator, animate-x, Unianimate-dit, Wan-Animate} typically begin by extracting skeletal motion sequences from the driving video as a form of “motion capture”, and then inject this information into a video generation model to perform “rigging” and “rendering”.
-However, in studio-grade production setting, these methods often struggle with challenging scenarios, such as complex motions (\textit{e.g.,} turning, rolling, flipping), multi-person interactions (\textit{e.g.,} dancing, hugging, fighting), and cross-domain animation where the reference and driving subjects differ significantly in appearance or body shape.
-As a result, generated videos frequently exhibit artifacts including distorted appearance, implausible body poses, and incorrect occlusions.
-These limitations reveal that current skeletal pose representations and generation models fail to adequately capture 3D structure of driving motions, inter-character spatial and occlusion relationships, and temporal correlations of motion sequences.
+Recently, the emergence of video generation models~\cite{VDM, SVD, cogvideox, Wan} introduces a new paradigm: given a reference image and a driving video, such models can directly synthesize animations that follow the target motion in driving video.
+Similar to real-world production pipelines, existing methods~\cite{MagicAnimate, AnimateAnyone, champ, MimicMotion, Stableanimator, animate-x, Unianimate-dit, Wan-Animate} typically begin by extracting skeletal motion sequences from the driving video as a form of “motion capture”, and then inject this information into a video generation model to perform “rigging” and “rendering”.
+However, these methods often struggle with challenging scenarios, such as complex motions (\textit{e.g.,} turning, rolling, flipping), multi-person interactions (\textit{e.g.,} dancing, hugging, fighting), and cross-domain animation where the reference and driving subjects differ significantly in appearance or body shape, exhibiting distorted appearance or implausible limb occlusions.
+In this work, we identify these challenges as the primary bottleneck to achieving studio-grade controllable animation.
+These limitations reveal that current skeletal pose representations and pose-driving generation methods fail to adequately capture 3D structure of driving motions, inter-character spatial and occlusion relationships, and temporal correlations of motion sequences.

+First, for motion representation, prior works~\cite{AnimateAnyone, MimicMotion, Stableanimator, Unianimate-dit, VACE, Wan-Animate} typically rely on 2D keypoints (extracted from DWPose~\cite{DWPose}, ViTPose~\cite{ViTPose}, \textit{etc.}), which suffer from noisy predictions and cannot encode occlusion.
+Some works~\cite{champ, Vividpose} adopt SMPL~\cite{SMPL} mesh controls, which offer strong 3D human priors but cause severe identity leakage.
+Second, regarding pose injection, a common approach in diffusion transformer (DiT)~\cite{DiT} model is to concatenate conditions channel-wise~\cite{realis-dance, Wan-Animate}.
+However, we find that this method provides more local motion cues than capturing global motion dependencies.